Preston bus station: Awards

 As a regional winner, the bus station was also a nominee for and won a RIBA National Award and received long-listing for the 2019 RIBA Stirling Prize but did not make the short list.

 Media appearances

 The bus station featured in a song on the children's show All Over the Place.

 The bus station featured in the architectural documentary series, Nairn Across Britain, in 1972.

 On Good Friday 2012, it was the venue for the Preston Passion, a passion play involving thousands of people forming a "human cross", broadcast live on BBC Television.

 The bus station was featured in a two-part television series by Jonathan Meades, Bunkers, Brutalism, Bloodymindedness: Concrete Poetry (2014).

 It is the subject of 56,000, a short film by Paul Adams and Andrew Wilson.

 It was used as a filming location for scenes in the film Ip Man 4: The Finale (2019).

 The station was the subject of a collection of publications by Craig Atkinson of Café Royal Books, which were put together as a set to celebrate the 50th anniversary of the opening of the station.

+Routes

+Stagecoach Cumbria and North Lancashire, Preston Bus, Vision Bus, Tyrers Coaches, Archway Travel, Blackburn Bus Company and Holmeswood Coaches all run services out of the bus station.

+The following routes run out of the bus station: